American Indian languages American Indian tribes American Indian art

 In war, Iroquois men used their bows and arrows or fought with clubs, spears and shields.

-Here is a website with pictures and information about Iroquois Indian weapons.
+Here is a website with pictures and information about the Iroquois war club

 Other important tools used by the Iroquois Indians included stone adzes (hand axes for woodworking), flint knives for skinning animals, and wooden hoes for farming.
 The Iroquois were skilled woodworkers, steaming wood so they could bend it into curved tools.
 Some Iroquois people still make lacrosse sticks this way today.

 |The Iroquois tribes were known for their carved wooden masks.
 Iroquois masks are considered such a sacred art form that outsiders are still not permitted to view many of them.
 Another traditional Iroquois art form was porcupine quill work.
 The Iroquois Indians also crafted wampum out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
 The designs and symbols on Iroquois wampum belts often told a story or represented a person's family.|

 |The two most important Iroquois instruments are drums and flutes.
 Native Iroquois drums were often filled with water to give them a distinctive sound different from the drums of other tribes.
 Most Iroquois music is very rhythmic and consists mostly of drumming and lively singing.
 Flutes were used to woo women in the Iroquois tribes.
 An Iroquois Indian man would play beautiful flute music outside a woman's longhouse at night to show her he was thinking about her.|

 Return to our Native American website for children